Telefonica/toolium/README.rst

 ---------------

 Run ``pip install toolium`` to install the latest version from `PyPi <https://pypi.org/project/toolium>`_.
-It's highly recommendable to use a virtualenv.
+It's highly recommended to use a virtualenv.

 The main dependencies are: